Godslain/blog.godslain.xyz/README.md

-# redcity.io
+# redcity.ink
-Dev blog for Red City
+Blog for the Red City Game.